rohrerj/scion/doc/dev/design/FABRID.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Timestamp
-    The 27 bit timestamp of when the packet has been sent with 1 millisecond precision relative to the timestamp of the first InfoField of the SCION header.
+    The 27 bit timestamp referring to the packet's transmission time with 1 millisecond precision relative to the timestamp of the first :ref:`InfoField <scion-path-info-field>` of the SCION header.

 Packet ID
-    The 32 bit packet ID that is used together with the timestamp to uniquely identify the packet originating from a particular flow.
+    The 32 bit packet ID that, together with the timestamp, uniquely identifies a source endhost's packet.

 .. _fabrid-option: